-Jacobs was commissioned by Lancashire County Council (LCC) to undertake a Biodiversity Net Gain (BNG) assessment for the proposed Cottam Parkway Railway Station Scheme (hereafter referred to as the 'Scheme').
+Jacobs was commissioned by Lancashire County Council (LCC) to undertake a Biodiversity Net Gain (BNG) assessment for the proposed Cottam Parkway Railway Station Scheme (hereafter referred to as the 'scheme').

-The Scheme comprises (but not exhaustively): a road connecting to Cottam Link Road at the Sidgreaves junction roundabout; a bridge over the Lancaster Canal connecting to the railway station; station platforms; buildings and associated structures; a footbridge over the railway and a 250/500 space car park; bridge approach embankments and earthworks.
-This development is related to the permitted road Schemes of Preston Western Distributor and the East West Link Road including Cottam Link Road.
+The scheme comprises (but not exhaustively): a road connecting to Cottam Link Road at the Sidgreaves junction roundabout; a bridge over the Lancaster Canal connecting to the railway station; station platforms; buildings and associated structures; a footbridge over the railway and a 50/500 space car park; bridge approach embankments and earthworks.
+This development is related to the permitted road schemes of Preston Western Distributor and the East West Link Road including Cottam Link Road.

-Taking into consideration the post-development habitats presented within the Environmental Masterplan (EMP), the Scheme would currently represent a gain of 18.35 habitat units (45.63%) and 4.46 hedgerow units (29.02%).
-The main area of habitat gain across the Scheme is mixed scrub relating to the creation of mixed scrub north of Ashton and Lea Golf Course.
-The main gain of hedgerow habitat relates to multiple new hedgerows with trees within the Scheme and 310 metres of the tree line which is adjacent to the train station footprint being retained.
+Taking into consideration the post-development habitats presented within the Environmental Masterplan (EMP), the scheme would currently represent again of 18.35 habitat units (45.63%) and 4.46 hedgerow units (29.02%).
+The main area of habitat gain across the scheme is is scrub relating to the creation of mixed scrub north of Ashton and Lea Golf Course The maingain of hedgerow habitat relates to multiple new hedgerows with trees within the scheme and 310 metres of the tree line which is adjacent to the train station footprint being retained.

 At current, approximately 705 metres of hedgerow is presented as woodland within the EMP, equating to a gain of 72.34% net gain in hedgerow units.
-As a result, the full value of hedgerow creation is not reflected in the post-intervention assessment.
+As a result, the full value of hedgerow creation is not reflected in the post-intervention assessment